1. Introduction

 A Context Menu is a pop-up menu that opens as a result of right-clicking any of several objects in the Sublime Text GUI.
 (Some keyboards also have the ability to open Context Menus.)

 Note that Context Menus were not shown in the above diagram to reduce clutter.
-But for reference, the following types of objects (shown above) can pop up Context Menus:
+But for reference, the following types of objects (shown above) can pop up Context Menus, and each such Context Menu is represented by a .sublime-menu file that you can customize:

 See Menus for more details.